data-apis/dataframe-api/spec/design_topics/execution_model.md

         features.append(column_name)
 return features
 ```

+Note that `maybe_evaluate` is to be interpreted as a hint, rather than as a directive -
+the implementation itself may decide
+whether to force execution at this step, or whether to defer it to later.
+For example, a dataframe which can convert to a lazy array could decide to ignore
+`maybe_evaluate` when evaluting `DataFrame.to_array` but to respect it when evaluating
+`float(Column.std())`.

+Operations which require `DataFrame.may_execute` to have been called at some prior
+point are:
+- `DataFrame.to_array`
+- `DataFrame.shape`
+- `Column.to_array`
+- calling `bool`, `int`, or `float` on a scalar

 Note now `DataFrame.may_execute` is called only once, and as late as possible.
 Conversely, the "wrong" way to execute the above would be: